 SYMPTOMS OF ENDOMETRIOSIS

-The most common symptom of endometriosis is pelvic pain.
+One of the most common endometriosis symptoms is pelvic pain.
 This is a reoccurring pain and can vary from mild pain to severe pain.
 The pain occurs in the pelvic area, the lower back and even travels down the legs in some cases.
 The severity of the pain depends on the extent of the endometriosis.
 Some women also experience a cramping sensation in their pelvic region.
 The symptoms are summarised below:

 - Painful periods